Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 ARMORY SQUARE PARKING/TAILGATING (Alternative)

 The merchants hope you party before and after kickoff with them.
 I would certainly stop in and give them some business.
 However, if you want to tailgate find a nearby parking lot and go for it.
-NOTE: As of September 2011 the Trolley Lot was closed for a major environmental project.
-It should be open back for Fall 2014.
+NOTE: As of September 2011 the Trolley Lot will be closed up to two years for a major environmental project.
 The Trolley Lot is large and RV friendly.
 Enter through a tunnel off the circle around the MOST Museum.
 Look for the tunnel under the train track here to the Trolley Lot (Use the streetview option to get a picture).
-Parking rates will be TBD once the lot reopens.
+There was free parking there during the day last year.
+I expect it the same this year.
+Night games you might have to pay $5.

 I can't vouch for how the tailgating is downtown anymore since the train left and I tailgate in Stadium West now.
 However, it is okay to tailgate in the lots downtown.
+If you park at the Trolley Lot or any of the other nearby lots in the Armory Square Entertainment area you should some others doing the same.
 Here is a map of all the parking downtown.

-Be sure to visit SyracuseSuds and say thanks for the buses.
+Be sure to visit PJ's Pub and Grill and SyracuseSuds and say thanks for the buses.

 The Carrier Dome Switched To FieldTurf in 2005

 NOTE: In New York State you can buy beer in grocery stores but hard liquor and wines are sold in liquor stores.
+There is a movement to change this but I expect 2010 will still be the status quo as NY politics is well NY politics.
 Obviously the Huge 24/7 Walmarts (this one isn't a Super Center but it is close to the liquor stores mentioned below) around town offer good selection of tailgate supplies and beer.
 If you are already situated at your tailgate and need a few items try these places (all are within 10 mins of the campus): The Party Source (fairly extensive beer selection) at 2646 Erie Blvd., Phone: (315) 446-8281 but the place has mixed customer service reviews.
 The biggest and closest liquor store is also out near the Party Source.
 Pascale's Liquor Square has a huge selection of liquor and wine.
 Brilbecks's has an awesome selection of craft beers.
 They are in the Tipperary Hill section of Syracuse (about 1.5 miles west of downtown).
 If you go to Brilbeck's I suggest stopping by Coleman's for lunch or dinner.
 The closest Full Scale 24 hour Grocery Store is Price Chopper at 2515 Erie Blvd., Ph 315-449-2314..
 If you want to shop the best Supermarket Syracuse has to offer try the Wegman's Chain (this one is about 10 mins from the University.
 They have a very loyal following on the east coast.
 NOTE: Allow an hour to shop here--once you enter you get sucked in and don't want to leave.
 LOL

 If you can't drive and are tailgating on/just off campus and need some beer/food.
 The closest walkable place is a Quickway Food Mart at 701 Crouse and Adams, Ph 315-475-0900 (about a block north of Marshall Street Ticket Scalping Area).
 They offer a limited selection of beer and some food stuffs.